 Where: 4th km Igoumenitsa – Sagiada, Igoumenitsa 461 00

 The Village is one of the best restaurants in Igoumenitsa for enjoying good food on a budget.
 You can easily enjoy a three-course meal here for less than €15.

 The restaurant is set within the hotel of the same name.
 Since it is slightly out of town, it can be a little tricky to reach it unless you are renting a car in Greece.

 The Village restaurant boasts a separate lunch and dinner menu.
 Portions are generous, and all dishes are prepared with love by the local family that runs the restaurant.

 Where: Grigoriou Lampraki 1, Igoumenitsa 461 00

-If you find yourself waiting for your ferry in Igoumenitsa, Greece on a hot summer’s day, consider swinging by Kontogiannis’ for an ice cream.
-This quaint ice cream store serves ice creams in a plethora of different flavours – from stracciatella to good old fashioned vanilla.
+If you find yourself waiting for your ferry in Igoumenitsa Greece on a hot summer’s day, swing by Kontogiannis’ for an ice cream.
+This quaint ice cream store serves ice creams in a plethora of different flavours.

 Kontogiannis’ old-fashioned ice cream shop design seemingly transports you back in time.
 This is arguably one of the best dessert spots in Epirus.

 Where: El.
 Venizelou 7, Igoumenitsa 461 00

 If you want to grab something quick and convenient, The Gyros Factory is a good shout.
 As the name suggests, this place specialises in… gyros!